-With the Psychoactive Substances Act coming into force on 26th May, 2016, we have compiled a comprehensive and easy-to-read guide to offences contained within the legislation.
-Click the PDF link, below, to read the full guidance, and don't hesitate to contact our legal team should you have any queries.
+The Psychoactive Substances Act came into force on 26th May, 2016.
+We have compiled a comprehensive and easy-to-read guide to offences contained within the legislation.
+Click the PDF link at the bottom of the page to read the full guidance, and don't hesitate to contact our legal team should you have any queries.

 Any substance that has a psychoactive effect is banned, but certain items are exempt, including: